The oral cavity is a common area for tumor growth. Fortunately, not all oral tumors are malignant.

 The problem with surgery in malignant melanomas is the size of the piece of tissue that needs to be removed.

-Because these tumors are invasive, aggressive surgery removing not only the tumor but also at least 2 cm of normal tissue at all margins of the tumor is necessary.
+Because these tumors are invasive, it is often necessary to remove not only the tumor but also at least 2 cm of normal tissue at all margins of the tumor.
 If the tumor occurs on the hard palate or soft palate, this may be complicated and ineffective.

 A new vaccine called the Canine Melanoma Vaccine DNA is now available to treat malignant melanoma.
 The vaccine works by injecting a protein into the body, alerting the immune system to the presence of the melanoma tumor protein.